ankur512512/httpservice-python/README.md

 kubectl run load-generator  -it --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- python-service:5000/hostname; done"
 ```

-Wait for around 5 minutes and you will see that replicas will grow from 2 to 3 as the load increases and crosses the 50% threshold.
+Wait for around 5-15 minutes and you will see that replicas will grow from 2 to 3 as the load increases and crosses the 50% threshold.
+It is normal for the `hpa` to show `<unknown>/50%` initially in the TARGETS field as it is yet to fetch the metrics from the metrics-server pod.

 You can verify using below command: